Where Should I Buy My Rats From?

 Rats from reputable breeders are a great option for those who are new to or inexperienced with rats, have limited time to socialise rats, want rats with a more predictable temperament and background, and/or want rats that have been bred responsibly.
 These breeders breed rats to advance health, longevity, temperament and type in their rats, and are mindful that many of the rats they breed will be going into pet homes.
 They do not breed to supply demand, and will not change their breeding plans to suit a pet home (eg. breeding dumbos because a pet home would like them).

 The NFRS Breeders List has a list of registered breeders who wish to have their details provided.
 Note that the NFRS maintains a list of its studs and ratteries as a convenience, but doesn't endorse any stud, rattery or member.
 Therefore, it accepts no responsibility for any rats homed by breeders on the list.
 Because of this, you will need to look into and contact breeders that you are interested in and ascertain whether their ethics align with yours.
 If the breeder is not on the list but is intending to be once they can register, ensure that they are an active member in the fancy (which is very important at this stage) and perhaps ask if they can provide references from people who are a NFRS-registered breeder.
+Also look at regional clubs as some of them having breeders lists.

 When contacting a breeder, DO: